Tairovik/personal-site/content/pages/about.md

       thoroughly understand the psychology behind our work & what I develop for my clients.
 To utilize the tools that we designers have at hand, in hopes of providing better service, accessibility, and clarity.

-      A  believer and supporter of the idea that in today's modern world, we need to make sure that we communicate visually as well, if not better, than we do with our words.
     image_alt: Attending the Spaces of Oblivion Exhibition.
   - section_id: Work Experience
     title: Work Experience